-Scope 1 Emissions

-Scope 1 emissions are direct combustion emissions that occur from sources owned or controlled by an organization, i.e. from company facilities or company owned vehicles.
-TDG's business model takes full advantage of remote working, meaning that our Scope 1 emissions are limited to only our company owned vehicles as we do not own any workspace, Saving time, energy, and money are significant advantages of remote working that allow our team to function at our highest capacity.
+Scope 1 Emissions Scope 1 emissions are direct combustion emissions that occur from sources owned or controlled by an organization, i.e. from company facilities or company owned vehicles.
+TDG's business model takes full advantage of remote working, meaning that our Scope 1 emissions are zero.
+We do not own any workspace or company vehicles.
+Saving time, energy, and money are significant advantages of remote working that allow our team to function at our highest capacity.

-SCOPE 1

-5.21

-CO2-e Metric Tons